PipedreamHQ/pipedream/docs/docs/quickstart/use-managed-auth-in-code/README.md

 ![image-20210522203106865](./image-20210522203106865.png)

-While we can update our response to return this data, let's add one last step to transform it from an array to an array objects, with each object containing key-values (using the header row for the keys).
-Since we can easily transform data using Node.js, we can write the code if we know it, or we can search Google for snippets that we can adapt.
-In this case, a quick Google Search turns up a [Stack Overflow post](https://stackoverflow.com/questions/58050534/javascript-make-a-key-value-data-structure-from-2-dimensional-arrayheader-row) with sample code that we can easily adapt.
+While we can update our response to return this data, let's add one more code step to transform it from an array of arrays to an array of objects (using the header values for the keys).
+Since we can easily transform data using Node.js, we can write the code if we know it or we can search Google for snippets to adapt.
+In this case, a quick Google Search turns up a [Stack Overflow post](https://stackoverflow.com/questions/58050534/javascript-make-a-key-value-data-structure-from-2-dimensional-arrayheader-row) with sample code we can reuse.

 ![image-20210522200959041](./image-20210522200959041.png)